timdodd/graphql-devday/README.md

 Create a query using the [GitHub GraphQL API explorer](https://developer.github.com/v4/explorer/) to get back the following information from the Angular GitHub repository:
 * Repository title and name
+  * Give the repository object an alias of `angularRepository`
 * Translation issue title, url and state
+  * Give the issue object an alias of `translationIssue`

 The owner of the Angular repository is **angular** and the name of the repository is **angular** as well.
 The issue number is **11405**.